ForgottenGlory/MOISE/README.md

   - Morrowind is wrong.
 This, to put it simply, happens when the mods installed changed since the last time you launched Morrowind.
 This warning can be safely ignored.
 Saving your game should remove the error.

 ## CREDITS & THANKS
-* MOISE created by ForgottenGlory
+* MME created by ForgottenGlory

 * Halgari & Wabbajack Team
   * Thank you for creating Wabbajack, you’re amazing!